kuanrcl/MySQL_Test_Drive/Prep/Readme.md

 ![ssh2](img/ssh2.png)

-3. Save the session as "mysql-oci" so that you can reuse later and to create the tunnel configuration later
+3. Save the session as **mysql-oci** so that you can reuse later and to create the tunnel configuration later

 ![ssh3](img/ssh3.png)